Nonquantum Information Gain from Higher-order Correlation Functions: Nonzero Projection on sub- space

-As $k\geq2$, the left-hand side of Eq.~(\ref{eq.numer3}) is only positive in the interval $0\leq r\leq k/(k-1)$, and zero at its boundaries.
-The maximum in between follows from derivation to be at $r=1, t=1$, which is the only solution.
-For this case with $n_1=n_2$ and $g_1=g_2$, $g^{(k)}[\varrho]$ becomes constant, as it can not distinguish between the two states.
+As $k\geq2$, the right-hand side of Eq.~(\ref{eq.numer3}) is only positive in the interval $0\leq r\leq k/(k-1)$, and zero at its boundaries.
+The maximum in between is at $r=1$ yielding $t=1$ as the only solution, where $g^{(k)}$ does not increase at $s=0$.
+For this case with $n_1=n_2$ and $g_1=g_2$, $g^{(k)}[\varrho]$ is constant, as it can not distinguish between the two states, and thus also does not decrease.
 Thus, for all cases $g^{(k)}[\varrho]$ is quasiconcave and there is a nonzero projection on the sub-$k$ Fock space if